MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-accessibility.md

 ![High contrast windows settings](media/desktop-accessibility/accessibility_05.png)

-**Power BI Desktop** automatically detects which high contrast theme is being used in Windows, and applies those settings to your reports.
+**Power BI Desktop** automatically detects which high contrast theme Windows is using and applies those settings to your reports.
 Those high contrast colors follow the report when published to the Power BI service, or elsewhere.

 ![High contrast windows settings](media/desktop-accessibility/accessibility-05b.png)